manubg32/iTechShop/02-domain-design.md

 # Domain Design

-This document defines the business domain of the e-commerce and other management platform.
-It describes the main business areas, theis responsibilities, core domain entities, business rules, and the events that will be used to communicate relevant changes between microservices
+This document defines the business domain of the e-commerce and order management platform.
+It describes the main business areas, their responsibilities, core domain entities, business rules, and the events that will be used to communicate relevant changes between microservices.

-The purpose of this document is to eestablish a clear understanding of the business domain before implementing the application
+The purpose of this document is to establish a clear understanding of the business domain before implementing the application.

 # Table of Contents